 As you might guess, Humanities International Complete is very strong in coverage of the arts and humanities.
 However, this quirky database also includes full-text to journals you might not expect--more than 1,200 journals in all.
 These include Feminist Economics, Nan Nü: Men, Women & Gender in Early & Imperial China, Differences: A Journal of Feminist Cultural Studies, Journal of Gender Studies and Women's Review of Books.

-The title stands for journal storage and this valuable academic file is like a massive microfilm cabinet in cyberspace.
-It includes over one thousand leading academic journals across the humanities, social sciences, and sciences.
-And journals are always included from volume 1, issue 1.
+The title stands for Journal STORage and this valuable academic file contains a massive collection of journal images and content.
+JSTOR includes over one thousand leading academic journals across the humanities, social sciences, and sciences.
 Search the whole database or by category or within a particular journal.
-The discipline lists now include one of 29 Feminist & Women's Studies journals.
+The discipline lists now include Feminist & Women's Studies, containing 38 journals.
 A great source for academic journal literature but not a good source for current articles, as the latest 5 years are often not available.

 Sometimes, when analyzing topics related to women, it is useful to look at popular media directed at female audiences.
 This database, which is NOT scholarly, can help do that.
 MasterFILE indexes and provides fulltext for Redbook, Cosmo(politan), Harper's Bazaar, Marie Claire, Real Simple, and Good Housekeeping, among other "supermarket" periodicals.
 Nearly 1,700 full-text general periodicals in all.
 And it indexes many more.
 So, if you wanted to see how pop "women's magazines" covered an issue like domestic violence, this could be worth consulting--but only if your instructor finds such research into non-academic materials appropriate.
 Don't count on actual articles further back than about 2000, however.
-For a similar coverage of popular magazines, you can also consult General Reference Center Gold
+For a similar coverage of popular magazines, you can also consult Gale OneFile: Popular Magazines

 Wiley journals have a strong emphasis in the sciences.
 However, in 2008 it also absorbed Blackwell Synergy, which deepened its coverage of medical topics, and also provided a greater representation of subjects in the social sciences and humanities.
 Over 1500 journals are now included.
 Gender studies titles include Gender and History and Gender, Work & Organization.